-A key principle of any strategy is deep visibility into the environment.
+A key principle of any strategy is deep visibility into the environment and an understanding of which apps, systems, and data are needed to deliver minimum viability in the face of outages and cyberattacks.

 With Commvault Cloud, that includes the ability to discover, classify, and monitor sensitive data across all your data stores.
-The classification of data can then trigger protection policies and help guide organizations toward what is most critical and what requires a different level of protection.
+The classification of data can then trigger protection policies and help guide financial organizations toward what is most critical and what requires a different level of protection.

-Once you know about the things that must be protected, you can instrument the environment with threat detection, anomaly detection, and early-warning mechanisms to alert security teams to threats in your networks before they cause damage.
+Once you know what must be protected, you can instrument the environment with threat detection, anomaly detection, and earlywarning mechanisms to alert security teams to threats in your networks before they cause damage.